 I always opt for steel cut when I can, then rolled oats if I am in a rush, and I almost never buy the quick-cooking oats or instant oats (or oatmeal).
 Often times, flavored instant oats have added ingredients like partially hydrogenated oils, artificial flavors, colors, or a lot of added sugar and salt.
 Yuck!
 My exception to instant oats are buying the ones from Picky Bars – they have solid ingredients, even though they’re instant!

-I typically buy Bob’s Red Mill brand because of their non-GMO pledge (and they have gluten-free and organic options, too).
-They are delicious, obviously, but don’t really taste that different from the variety I buy in bulk at Whole Foods.
+I typically buy Bob’s Red Mill brand at the regular grocery or snag them at Trader Joe’s, Costco or Thrive Market when available.
 So choose what brand is handy or available for you.
 Note that while oats are naturally gluten free, they are typically processed on machines that also process wheat.
 So be sure to buy gluten-free certified if you are celiac.

 Ok, let’s talk about nutrition, shall we?